Who is eligible for a residency at Loghaven?

 Loghaven believes that artists should be encouraged to create new work.
 We know that, in many cases, a residency represents lost income for artists.
-Thus, in addition to underwriting the cost of room and board, Loghaven provides a $1000 weekly living stipend for art supplies and other expenses associated with completing the residency, a travel subsidy on a sliding scale from $400 to $800, and up to $200 in reimbursement for materials shipping.
+Thus, in addition to underwriting the cost of room and board, Loghaven provides an $850 weekly living stipend for art supplies and other expenses associated with completing the residency, a travel subsidy on a sliding scale from $400 to $800, and up to $200 in reimbursement for materials shipping.

 What does the day look like at Loghaven?

 Artists are free to set their own hours, and all cabin doors have the equivalent of a do-not-disturb sign indicating whether guests are welcome or should return at a later time.
 A boxed lunch is available for pickup after 11:30 a.m., Monday through Friday, in the McDonough House.
-All Loghaven Fellows participate in the communal dinner at 6:30 p.m., Monday through Friday, in the McDonough House.
+All Loghaven Fellows participate in the communal dinner at 6:30 p.m., Tuesday and Thursday, in the McDonough House.
 On Monday, Wednesday, and Friday, “grab-and-go” dinners are available for pick up and can be enjoyed around the communal dining table with other residents or taken to artists’ cabins or workspaces.
-Fellows can cook all other meals in their cabin’s kitchen and will be able to place a weekly grocery order of up to $60 paid for by the residency.
+Fellows can cook all other meals in their cabin’s kitchen and will be able to place a weekly grocery order of up to $60, paid for by the residency.

 Artists are encouraged to work in their cabins, studios, or outdoors.
 The residency site includes trails and outdoor spaces ideal for relaxation and inspiration.
 Nearby Knoxville Urban Wilderness parks, including High Ground Park, River Bluff, Fort Dickerson Park, and Augusta Quarry, create additional outdoor opportunities.